-Bitcoin is a currency that relies on cryptography or cryptographic proof, and hence the name cryptocurrency.
+Bitcoin is a currency that relies on cryptography or cryptographic proof, hence the name cryptocurrency.
 Consequently, all transactions are encrypted, secured, and safely conducted over the bitcoin network while concealing the identity of its users: the senders, receivers, and miners.

-Many cryptocurrencies exist on the market, but bitcoin is the king of digital currencies because it is the first and most trusted and traded today.
+Many cryptocurrencies exist on the market, but bitcoin is the king of digital currencies because it is the first and most trusted, decentralized, and traded today.
 After the launch of bitcoin, more than 5000 cryptocurrencies followed (2009-2020), and each has a similar function or different one that distinguishes itself from others.
 Some of these cryptocurrencies have no purpose other than looting the money of those who buy them.
 Always read the white paper of each project and research the team behind it and what the crypto community thinks of it.

 The number of bitcoins is limited.
 It cannot exceed 21 million coins, and this number is gradually released and eventually achieved by a process called: mining.